CartoDB/cartodb/CONTRIBUTING.md

 After that, there are several rules you should follow when a new pull request is created:

 - Title has to be descriptive.
 If you are fixing a bug don't use the ticket title or number.
-- Explain what you have achieved in the description and choose a **REVIEWER** of your code.
+- Explain what you have achieved in the description and choose a reviewer (it has to be a CartoDB team member) of your code.
 If you have doubts, just ask for one.
 - If you change something related with the UI of the application:
   - Add an image or an animation ([LiceCap](https://github.com/lepht/licecap) is your friend) about the feature you have just implemented.
 Or show the change against what it is already done.
   - Change UI assets version, present in [package.json](package.json) file.
 Minor if it is a bugfixing or a small feature, major when it is a big change.